Betsabé Espinal

-Betsabé Espinal (born in 1896, Bello, Colombia - November 16, 1932 in Medellín), also erroneously known as Betsabé Espinosa or Espinoza, was a Colombian labor rights activist and leader of a 1920 workers' strike against a fabric factory in Bello, Colombia.
+Betsabé Espinal (1896 – 16 November 1932), also erroneously known as Betsabé Espinosa or Espinoza, was a Colombian labor rights activist and leader of a 1920 workers' strike against a fabric factory in Bello, Colombia.
 Although not the first strike in Colombian history, it was the first strike led by women.
 The strike was considered to have made a significant impact on the rights of female workers thereafter.

 There are few details about her life before and after the strike.
 A school in Barranquilla, Colombia was named after her called I.E.D.
 Betsabé Espinosa.